00mjk/Public_Adblock_Filters/README.md

-# adblock-lists
+# Ad-Elements
-Adblock filters I created that can be shared and distributed worldwide.
+Adblock filters and blocklists that I have created.